wlonk/arcadia/2015-02-post-playtest-2-outline.md

 Or put down a card, to set an obstacle.
 Your opponent may then put down one or more cards to counteract.

   - Narrate what you say or do in line with the (highest) card's suit
       - Spades: Wit, charm
       - Hearts: Calm, reason
       - Clubs: Status, will
       - Diamonds: Perception, taste
   - Your opponent may put down one or more cards, to total more than the card you put down.
 If they put down more than one card, the GM may dictate some additional cost or compromise:
       - Lose one token per card played beyond the first.
       - Some additional fictional cost, depending on circumstances (see Future Cards, below, or an _Apocalypse World_ style 7-9 result.)
   - Face cards count as 10, may trigger special effects.
+  - If the opponent cannot or will not put down cards, they are bested.
+The the GM may impose a fictional cost (like a hard move) or make them lose some tokens, depending on circumstances.
+Note: this is like stress in _Blades in the Dark_, in that you can spend this resource to drive success, but can also incur it as a cost.

 Sometimes, you will run out of cards in your deck.
 Just shuffle your discard and turn it back into your deck.
 You keep your cards and tokens between scenes.